 The mechanism seems to involve both cannabinoid receptors, CB1 and CB2.
 A variety of protein signalling cascades have always resulted in neural regeneration.
 This is in both animals and brain cells studied in vitro.
 These signaling pathways, once activated by cannabinoid molecules binding to the cannabinoid receptors, encourage NPCs to grow and divide.
 Scientists call this process “proliferation.”

-Helping Cell Maintenance
+Helping Cell Maintenance and the Neurogene Process

 Cannabinoids also mediate this process.
 After differentiation, cannabinoid receptors remain on the cells.
-Scientists believe they play a part in signalling three things; Whether the cell should continue to live, should undergo programmed cell death, or should receive cell maintenance.
+Scientists believe these play a part in signalling three things: Whether the cell should continue to live, should undergo programmed cell death, or should receive cell maintenance.

-The psychoactive side effects of activating the CB1 receptor limit the practical use of cannabis for encouraging neural regeneration.
-Some researchers examine other ways of manipulating the endocannabinoid system to encourage neurogenesis.
-Their work is administering drugs to prevent endocannabinoids from breaking down in the brain.
-This increases the numbers of endocannabinoids present in the brain and exerst proliferative effects while limiting any undesirable psychoactive effects.
+Some researchers work around this by examining other ways to manipulate the endocannabinoid system in order to encourage neurogenesis.
+Their work involves administering drugs to prevent endocannabinoids from breaking down in the brain.
+This increases the numbers of endocannabinoids present in the brain and increases proliferative effects while also limiting any undesirable psychoactive effects.